muxi-ai/cli/docs/guides/server.md

 Cannot update 'my-formation' to version 1.0.0
 Server already has version 1.0.0

-Bump the version in formation.yaml and try again.
+Bump the version in formation.afs and try again.
 ```

 ---